calebmpeterson/META-x/README.md

 };
 ```

-#### Shortcut Commands
+#### macOS Shortcut Commands

-To run a shortcut with the output of the command:
+To run a macOS Shortcut with the output of the command:

 ```js
 module.exports = (selection) => {